immich-app/immich/docs/docs/FAQ.md

 You can disable Typesense by commenting out the `immich-typesense` section of the docker-compose.yml and setting `TYPESENSE_ENABLED=false` in your .env file.

+### I'm getting errors about models being corrupt or failing to download.
+What do I do?

+You can delete the model cache volume, which is where models are downloaded.
+This will give the service a clean environment to download the model again.

 ### What happens to existing files after I choose a new [Storage Template](/docs/administration/storage-template.mdx)?

 Template changes will only apply to new assets.
 To retroactively apply the template to previously uploaded assets, run the Storage Migration Job, available on the [Jobs](/docs/administration/jobs.md) page.